RoySRC/MiniJavaCompiler/README.md

 This will generate a value of `33` on the terminal.

 ## In-code citation
-All external resources used are cited within the code.
+All external resources used during the project are cited within the code.

 ## License
 MIT License